beecho01/material-symbols/README.md

   icon: 'prefix:icon_name'
   ```

   Replace `prefix` with one of the prefixes above and `icon_name` with the desired icon.
+There is a [Icon Finder Tool](https://beecho01.github.io/material-symbols-iconfinder/) to help you select the correct icon for your needs.

 #### <a name="example"></a>Example
   ```yaml